PFIP’s journey to reach 1.8 million Pacific islanders

 In 2017, PFIP launched micropension projects in Fiji and the Solomon Islands.
 The projects tested viability and demand for the product.
 By December 2017, the project in the Solomon Islands proved that there was a clear demand for a pension product with over 1000 Solomon Islanders signing up to the product.
 The SINPF noted that 2500 deposits were made over the six-month recruitment period and averaged SBD $169 per deposit, also proving usage.
 More than 50% of the account holders had deposited at least once with the most frequent depositor saving 15 times into the account.
 Notably, one woman deposited SBD $50,000 on her second transaction.
 SINPF plans to scale up the product in 2018.
 A similar project is currently being tested in Fiji.
 Results from both countries could help form the future of micropensions in other pacific island nations.

-PFIP also partnered with the Russian-Federation funded UNDP administered Regional Disaster Resilience in the Pacific Small Island Developing States (RESPAC) Programme to set up an Inclusive Insurance Innovation Lab to conduct research, test concepts, design and prototype insurance products, launch tested products to help Pacific Islanders to help address natural disaster risks across the region.
-This partnership has led to 12,500 sugarcane farmers gaining insurance cover for the first time.
+PFIP also partnered with the Russian-Federation funded UNDP administered Regional Disaster Resilience in the Pacific Small Island Developing States (RESPAC) Programme to set up an Inclusive Insurance Innovation Lab to conduct research, test concepts, design and prototype insurance products, to help Pacific Islanders address natural disaster risks.
+This partnership has led to 12,500 sugarcane farmers and 300 dairy farmers gaining bundled micro-insurance cover for the first time.

 All of our work makes a difference in the daily lives of Pacific Islanders.
 In the Solomon Islands, mobile banking has become part of everyday life on the streets and markets.
-Seven years ago, many Solomon Islanders would have to wait for weeks on end for a ship ride that could cost a months’ worth of income to access one of the few banking branches in urban centers.
-Today, over 150,000 accounts across the country are linked to digital banking.
+Eight years ago, many Solomon Islanders would have to wait for weeks on end for a ship ride that could cost a months’ worth of income to access one of the few banking branches in urban centers.
+Today, close to 200,000 accounts across the country are linked to digital banking.
 Customers can conduct their banking transactions through simple SMS applications and through EFTPOS machines located at convenient centers or through about 200 bank merchants.

 PFIP is well placed to reach 2 million Pacific Islanders by 2020.
 The next generation of PFIP projects will focus on designing better financial services to meet the needs of low income customers, and scaling successful models with commercial partners.